What if people who have directly faced poverty were involved in the decisions relating to addressing issues that keep people trapped in poverty?

 From the Poverty Truth Commission Network website:

 Word about the impact of the Poverty Truth Commission in Scotland soon spread.
-There was something about this approach that intrigued others and left them asking the question, ‘What if we did a Poverty Truth Commission around here?’
+Something about this approach intrigued others and left them asking, ‘What if we did a Poverty Truth Commission around here?’

 The first phase: October 2023 – April 2024